Playstyle & Rotation

 Cooldown Usage

 Aura Mastery is mainly assigned to specific points in the fight by your raid leader or healing officer.
-If that’s not the case, use it when you know big raid-wide damage is incoming.
+If that’s not the case, use it right before big raid-wide damage hits.

 Beacon of Virtue - While its short cooldown might make it tempting to use on cooldown, doing so can quickly drain your mana.
 Yes, it should be used often, but you have to be aware of damage patterns and only cast it when you know you’re going to get value out of it.